 Like most of the young athletes in the target group train for a specific sport, we knew that would be an important means of navigating.
 In this first version of the app, we focused on the summer sports that are featured in Nanjing Young Olympic Games 2014.
 We’re hoping this can be extended to winter sports, especially since the 2016 Winter Games will be held in Lillehammer, Norway.
 For each of the sports, I designed a custom icon to fit with the rest of the app’s look and feel.

 Athletes who already struggle with injuries can also choose workout routines by body part, to focus on bettering those injuries and preventing further problems.

-Finally there is a tab that lets you choose your last used work outs, as a way to get started quickly.
-This also serves as a tool to remember when you last did a specific workout routine as the time and date of when you last viewed it is diplayed.
+Finally, there is a tab that lets you choose your last used workouts, as a way to get started quickly.
+This also serves as a tool to remember when you last did a specific workout routine as the time and date of when you last viewed it is displayed.
 Basically, it can be used as a simple journal.
-We also added functionality so the app remembers which tab you used last time so you always pick up where you left off, even if you completely shut down the app.
+We also added functionality so that the app remembers which tab you used last time so you always pick up where you left off, even if you completely shut down the app.

 Each workout program has three levels so that athletes can start out with a basic program and then progress to tougher and harder programs with even better effect.
 Our partner, the Norwegian School of Sport Sciences, supplied the instructional videos and workout routines as downloadable PDFs — for situations when a printed PDF is more suitable than bringing your phone.